AllanBlanchard/tutoriel_wp/english/program-proof-and-our-tool-for-this-tutorial-frama-c/frama-c.md

 to the analysis of C programs created by the CEA List and Inria.
 It is based on a modular architectures allowing to use different (collaborating or not) plugins.
-The default plugins comprises different static analyses (that do not executed source code), dynamic analyses (that requires code execution), or combining both.
+The default plugins comprises different static analyses (that do not execute source code), dynamic analyses (that requires code execution), or combining both.

-Frama-C provides a specification language called ACSL ("Axel") for ANSI C Specification Language and that allows us to express the properties we want to verify adout our programs.
+Frama-C provides a specification language called ACSL ("Axel") for ANSI C Specification Language and that allows us to express the properties we want to verify about our programs.
 These properties will be written using code annotations in comments sections.
-If one have already used Doxygen, it is quite similar, except that we write logic formulas and not text.
+If one has already used Doxygen, it is quite similar, except that we write logic formulas and not text.
 During this tutorial, we will extensively write ASCL code, so let us just skip this for now.

-The analysis we will use is provided by the WP plugin (for Weakest Precondition), it implements the technique we presented earlier : from ACSL annotations and the source code, the plugin generates what we call proof goals, that are logic formulas that are then verified to be satisfiable or not.
+The analysis we will use is provided by the WP plugin (for Weakest Precondition), it implements the technique we presented earlier: from ACSL annotations and the source code, the plugin generates what we call proof goals, that are logic formulas that are then verified to be satisfiable or not.
 This verification can be performed manually or automatically, here we use automatic tools.